Jenna Ritter Studio

 One can work with this or against this.

 Nature is infinitely intelligent and abundantly generous.
 To find synchrony in my creative collaborations with earth, water, air, fire and space I need to listen well.
-In my art-making I discover a deepening respect for what it means to harmonize with internal/external tension points such as contrast, asymmetry, edges, boundaries, texture and diversity.
+In my art-making I discover a deepening respect for what it means to balance internal/external tension points such as control and spontaneity, chaos and calm, leading to considerations of what it is to be in peace verses conflict.

 My finished pieces seek to engage the viewer in such a way to entice a deepening of one’s personal connection to Nature and in turn, with one’s own self.
 My work offers contemplation and connection in this increasingly fragmented and chaotic world.